zsiki/ls/doc/source/usersguide.rst

 Plot to the system printer
     It is possible to send the composition directly to the printer.
-After pushing the Plot button the Print setting dialog will be shown.
+After pushing the Plot button the Print settings dialog will be shown.
 At this point you can select the printer and the number of copies.
 You can't change the other settings, because the page order is not known.
-Push the *Print* and the composition will be printed.
+Push the *Print* button and the composition will be printed.

 Open in composer view
     The third option is to view the composition in composer view.
 This is very similar to the *Plot by template* function.
 Since it is an atlas composition, in the composer view you can look at each page separately.
 Use the arrows in the toolbar to move to the previous/next page.
 In the *Atlas generation* panel the settings of the atlas composition can be modified.
 From the composer view you can print either a single page or all pages or export them to a PDF file.